Each probability distribution is defined in a module for that

 To construct a random sample from a C++ procedure, access the

-th parameter via Args.evaluate_(n)
+nth parameter via Args.evaluate_(n) (with an

-underscore) instead of Args.evaluate(n)
+underscore) instead of Args.evaluate(n).
+For example:

 extern "C" closure builtin_function_sample_normal(OperationArgs& Args)